ldellape/cms-cvmfs-docker/README.md

 - To access a grid certificate on the host computer you will need to not only mount the directory containing the certificate files, but also map the host user's UID and GID to that of the remote user.
 To do this you will need to append the commands: ```-e MY_UID=$(id -u) -e MY_GID=$(id -g) -v ~/.globus:/home/cmsuser/.globus```.
 Though technically the local ```.globus``` folder doesn't need to be in the local users home area.
 - To mount other local folders, simply add ```-v <path to local folder>:<path to remote folder>```.
 - To name the container, add the ```--name <name>``` option.
 If you don't name the container, Docker will assign a random string name to the container.
 You can find the name of the container by entering the command ```docker ps -a``` on the host computer.
-- To run a VNC server inside the container you will need to open a port using the option ```-p 5901:5901```.
-This will connect the port 5901 of the container to the port 5901 of the localhost.
+- To run a VNC server inside the container you will need to open two ports using the options ```-p 5901:5901 -p 6080:6080```.

 A full command may look something like:
-> docker run --rm -it -P -p 5901:5901 --device /dev/fuse --cap-add SYS_ADMIN -e CVMFS_MOUNTS="cms.cern.ch oasis.opensciencegrid.org" -e DISPLAY=host.docker.internal:0 -e MY_UID=$(id -u) -e MY_GID=$(id -g) -v ~/.globus:/home/cmsuser/.globus aperloff/cms-cvmfs-docker:latest
+> docker run --rm -it -P -p 5901:5901 -p 6080:6080 --device /dev/fuse --cap-add SYS_ADMIN -e CVMFS_MOUNTS="cms.cern.ch oasis.opensciencegrid.org" -e DISPLAY=host.docker.internal:0 -e MY_UID=$(id -u) -e MY_GID=$(id -g) -v ~/.globus:/home/cmsuser/.globus aperloff/cms-cvmfs-docker:latest

 ### Stopping a container